timdavidfriedrich/vocabualize/README.md

 # Vocabualize

 Gather words from your surroundings and add them to your collection, with automatic translation into your desired language.
-Memorize them thanks to Active Recall and Space Repetition.
+Memorize them thanks to active recall and space repetition.